Rotary clubs take on a project to buy and help deliver polio vaccine to more than six million children in the Philippines.

 In Africa, synchronized National Immunization Days in 23 countries target 80 million children, the largest coordinated polio immunization effort on the continent.

 The number of polio-endemic countries drops to four (Afghanistan, India, Nigeria, Pakistan), the lowest in human history at the time.

-Rotary's overall contribution to the eradication effort nears US$800 million.
-In January the Bill & Melinda Gates Foundation pledges US$355 million and issues Rotary a challenge grant of US$200 million which becomes known as Rotary's $200 Million Challenge.
-This announcement will result in a combined US$555 million in support of the Global Polio Eradication Initiative.
+Rotary's overall contribution to the eradication effort nears $800 million.
+In January the Bill & Melinda Gates Foundation pledges $355 million and issues Rotary a challenge grant of $200 million which becomes known as Rotary's $200 Million Challenge.
+This announcement will result in a combined $555 million in support of the Global Polio Eradication Initiative.

 Rotary welcomes celebrities and other major public figures into a new public awareness campaign and ambassador program called "This Close" to ending polio.
 Program ambassadors include Nobel Peace Prize Laureate Desmond Tutu, violinist Itzhak Perlman, golfer Jack Nicklaus, Microsoft Chairman Bill Gates, actor Jackie Chan, Grammy Award-winning singers Angelique Kidjo and Ziggy Marley, and environmentalist Dr. Jane Goodall.
 Rotary's funding for polio eradication exceeds $1 billion.

 India surpasses an entire year without a recorded case of polio, and is taken off the polio endemic list.
 Only three countries remain polio endemic.
 Rotary surpasses its $200 Million Challenge fundraising goal more than five months earlier than planned.